juliejonak/quizniac_app/README.md

-# quizniac_app
+# Welcome to Quizniac!

-A trivia game to play with friends!
+## A countdown trivia game to play with friends!

 View the API docs created with [ReadMe](http://readme.com/) at the [Getting Started](https://quizniac.readme.io/docs/getting-started) page.